vedph/cadmus-migration-v2/docs/rendering/config-samples.md

 ### Data Architecture

 In our scenario, Cadmus text items have a facet equal to `text`, and use a `TokenTextPart` for the text.
-They also use layer parts, like critical apparatus; but here we are just interested in exporting the raw text.
+They also use layer parts, like critical apparatus; but here we are just interested in exporting raw text.

 As usual in Cadmus, the text is just a set of items, where each part contains a paragraph or a poetical composition cited in the context of a document.
 This ensures that every item stands on its own, and can get the required layers.
 These text portions are virtually grouped under each "work" by means of item group IDs.